ingadhoc/product/product_currency/README.rst

 Product Currency
 ================

-This module allow to define on products a different currency from the default one (related to product company).
+This module allow to define on products a different currency from the default one (which is company currency were this product is defined).

 Installation
 ============